gaurav-pasarkar/rock-paper-scissor/kata.md

 Now that we have our first test case, we can easily add tests for all the scenario's between rock, paper and scissors

 The only change in the main code we need is changing `p1Win++` TO `p1.setWins();`.
 We already know why

+One tiny refactoring that we can do is to create a stub for our choice generator